filjoseph1989/customer-importer/README.md

 # Flexisource Importer API

 Flexisource API is a RESTful API that utilizes the Lumen framework and Doctrine to import customers from external resources.
-It provides a simple and straightforward implementation of the API, allowing for easy integration with other systems.Flexisource api is a simple implementation of RESTul api that use lumen framework and doctrine to import customers from external resource
+It provides a simple and straightforward implementation of the API, allowing for easy integration with other systems.

 ## Installation